andrejmoltok/Katoteshikaari/README.md

 # MyFCC_FinalProblemSolutions

-There are 5 final problems to be solved on FCC in the category of "Responsive Web Design", these solutions -mine- can be found here.
+There are 5 final problems to be solved on FCC in the category of ***"Responsive Web Design"***, these solutions -mine- can be found here.

 *Work in progress...*